 The Laboratory of Bacterial Physiology (head: Radovan Fišer, Ph.D.) investigates: i) the function of bacterial toxins that affect the cytoplasmic membrane of the target cell, ii) the adaptation of the bacterial membrane to various stresses and the interaction of the membrane with membrane-active compounds, iii) the interaction of bacterial cells with nanomaterials.
 Together with usual microbiological methods, a wide range of biophysical approaches is used: methods based on fluorescence spectroscopy and microscopy, conductance measurements on lipid bilayers, X-ray crystallography, analytical methods including gas and liquid chromatography and also computational modelling methods for protein structures.

 The research of the Laboratory of Bacterial Genetics (head: Irena Lichá, Ph.D.) is focused on the regulation of the general stress response in a model Bacillus subtilis bacterium and the adaptive mutagenesis as a result of the impact of physical stress factors.
 Further topics include the study of bacterial persistence, the ability of bacteria to survive an antibiotic treatment without genetically determined resistance to the given antibiotics.
+IMPORTANT!
+Due to a long-term illness of the head of the Laboratory no new applicants among students are currently accepted!

 The extracellular signalling and communication in yeast colonies, the expression of genes associated with the development of specific morphological features of these colonies and the possible analogy to tissue formation in higher eukaryotic organisms are studied by the Laboratory of Biology of Yeast Colonies (head: Zdena Palková, Ph.D.).